iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 <img width="800" src="/pictures/aperture/aperture2.png" />
 {:.center .no-border}

-That was *incredibly* easy, and I didn't leave the map once.
-I need to export it now… and, of course, I can do that from right here on the map.
+That was *incredibly* easy, and I didn't even leave the map!
+I need to export it now… and, of course, I can do that from right here on the map too.

 <img width="800" src="/pictures/aperture/aperture3.png" />
 {:.center .no-border}